News from Anandavala: Blind Spots and Naive Realism

 :) :) :)

-At a certain distance the left eye cannot see the left smiley and the right eye cannot see the right smiley.
+At a certain distance (about 15cm) the left eye cannot see the left smiley and the right eye cannot see the right smiley.

 These are localised points of blindness and their dimensions are apparent if you rotate your head.

-There are holes in our visual perception, which means that there are missing information channels where signals do not enter our system.
-But there are no holes in our experience of visual perception.
+There are holes in our visual perception, but there are no holes in our experience of visual perception.

 This is because we don't experience the raw visual input itself, it is photons and neural signals.